ashish-egov/Sheet-Processing-Design/Design.md

 ---

-## ✏️ How to Add a New TemplateType
+## ✏️ Add a New Template

-1. Implement a new processor class (`MySheetProcessor.ts`)
+1. Create `MySheetProcessor.ts`
-2. Export it and register in `SheetProcessorFactory.ts`
+2. Export & register in `SheetProcessorFactory.ts`
 3. Add config in `SheetProcessorConfig.ts`

-✅ Done!
-It's now fully supported 🔄
+That’s it — plug-and-play ✔️

 ---

-## 🆕 Schema Enhancements
+## 🆕 MDMS Config Enhancements

-### What to Add:
+### JSON Schema Updates

-In the MDMS config JSON schema under `enumProperties`, `numberProperties`, and `stringProperties`, add:
+For each column under `stringProperties`, `numberProperties`, and `enumProperties`, extend the schema like this:

 ```json
 {